-Discovery offers new treatment for epilepsyNovember 20th, 2012 in Neuroscience /
+Discovery offers new treatment for epilepsyNovember 20, 2012 in Medicine & Health / Neuroscience

 New drugs derived from components of a specific diet used by children with severe, drug-resistant epilepsy could offer a new treatment, according to research published today in the journal Neuropharmacology.